Skn0tt/interval-on-edge-functions/README.md

 ## How does the PoC work?

-The goal is to re-implement the functionality described above as simple as possible, and to use Netlify Edge Functions for it.
+The goal of this repoistory is to re-implement the functionality described above as simple as possible, and to use Netlify Edge Functions for it.
 The Edge Function implements the workflow, makes requests to databases and APIs, a single-page UI acts as a remote-controlled UI.